 The National Arts Festival, held annually in July in Grahamstown, Eastern Cape, is one of the largest and most diverse arts gatherings in Africa.

 Other major festivals are held in Oudtshoorn, Johannesburg, Durban, Cape Town, Potchefstroom and Bloemfontein.

 South African theatre is internationally acclaimed as being unique and of top quality.

 The theatre scene in South Africa is vibrant, with many active spaces across the country offering everything from indigenous drama, music, dance, cabaret and satire, to West End and Broadway hits, classical music, opera and ballet.

-While local music styles such as South African jazz have influenced African and world music for decades, gospel and kwaito are the most popular and most recorded styles today.
+While local music styles such as South African jazz have influenced African and world music for decades, gospel, house music kwaito are the most popular and most recorded styles today.

 The NAC is responsible for funding the KwaZulu-Natal , Cape and Gauteng orchestras as well as the Cape Town Jazz Orchestra.

 Contemporary work ranges from normal preconceptions of movement and performance art or performance theatre, to the completely unconventional.
 Added to this is the African experience, which includes traditional dance inspired by wedding ceremonies, battles, rituals and everyday life.